-- Language- and locale-specific app information: You can specify different app information details at the language and locale level for each of your projects.
+- Language- and locale-specific app information: You can specify different app information details (such as name and description) at the language and locale level for each of your projects.

 - Location targeting: You can specify regions that your app is available in the Actions Console.
-By default, your app supports all regions, as long as your users have set their Assistant locale to a supported one.
+By default, your app supports all regions, as long as your users have set their Assistant locale to one your app supports.

 - TTS voice customization: By default, your app automatically uses a set of TTS voices that corresponds to the user's Assistant locale.
 You can override this behavior and choose a specific TTS voice that doesn't change based on the user's Assistant locale.

 See the Publishing document for more information on how to localize app distribution.

 Dialogflow lets you create agents that support multiple languages and locales.
 For every language or locale, you can specify customizations such as different User says phrases and Responses.